nottrobin/robinwinslow.uk/_posts/2016-02-13-free-https-custom-hosting.md

 X-Content-Type-Options: nosniff
 ```

-It will take a little while for your domain to make it into the
+It can take several weeks for your domain to make it into the
 [Chromium HSTS preload list][].
 You can check if it's in there, or add it
 again, by visiting `chrome://net-internals/#hsts` in a Chrome or Chromium
-browser.
+browser and looking for the `static_sts_domain` setting.

 That's it!
 ===